Bill-Gray/gps_ephem/README.md

 I expect almost everyone will simply visit the above link,  rather than go to the trouble of building and running the code on their own machines.
 In fact, I don't really know if _anyone_ except me has actually built and run these utilities.
 (They could,  and you could.
 But the on-line utilities are pretty easy to use.)

 Astronomers occasionally run into the problem of ensuring that the date/time for their images is correct,  sometimes to within milliseconds.
 Verifying that you've gotten the timing right even to within seconds can be difficult.
-This is particularly an issue for people measuring the positions of fast-moving asteroids.
+Shutters lag;  software writes out the wrong time,  or start or end of the exposure,  or the time the file was written.
+This is particularly an issue for people measuring the positions of fast-moving asteroids (the crowd with whom I do most of my work).

 One solution is to observe GPS/GLONASS (more generally,  GNSS:  'global navigation satellite systems',  including also the European Galileo, Chinese BeiDou, and Japanese QZSS) satellites and measure their positions.
 The "correct" positions of these satellites are known to within centimeters, and they appear to move about 40 arcseconds every second.
 If you're able to measure their positions within your images to an accuracy of one arcsecond,  you can know your timing to about 1/40 second = 25 milliseconds.